NaiyanJones/naiyanjones.github.io/_posts/2024-08-17-comparing-social-economic-surveys-uk-paf-idbr-sampling-frames.md

 ![](/assets/images/undraw_thinking.png)

 Having worked on both social and economic surveys in the UK I’ve been musing about the differences between the two for a while now.
-I am to write some more in-depth posts with some anecdotes in the future.
+I aim to write some more in-depth posts with some anecdotes in the future.

 For now here is a brief comparison of the differences between social and economic surveys in the UK.